Inventory API Overview

 Square-Version2018-09-18 or later.
 For more information, see Versioning in Square APIs.

-The Inventory API does not support the tracking of subcomponents, ingredients, or product bundling.
+The Inventory API doesn't support the tracking of subcomponents, ingredients, or product bundling.

-Anonymous Inventory API calls are not allowed.
+Anonymous Inventory API calls aren't allowed.
 All Inventory API calls must include an authorization token for the targeted Square account.

 All applications using OAuth to read inventory information must have

 Applications using OAuth to modify inventory quantities must have

 The Inventory API exposes a set of objects to represent inventory adjustments and physical counts for quantities of products (as item variations) and transitions of stocked products to the relevant inventory state.
 These include the following key data types for the Inventory API:

 InventoryCount- It defines the computed quantity of an item variation at a specific location with a specific inventory state.